atomashpolskiy/bt/extension-protocol/index.md

 # **Conclusion**

 In this brief tutorial we demonstrated how to use IoC modules and contributions to extend and customize Bt library.

-And it's important to note that it's not something that is intended to be used by library users only.
+It's important to note that it's not something that is intended to be used by library users only.
 It's the core design principle that underlies all Bt code.

 In fact such essential parts of Bt as HTTP tracker integration, Peer Exchange, DHT and Extension Protocol itself are not hard-wired into the core, but rather contributed via the very same Guice modules and contribution methods.
 Such modularity is what makes Bt really shine.